Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Results and discussion

 We therefore created a 3D interpolation function which interpolates the full 2D shape of the transmission-density distribution as a function of the FGPA slope $\beta$.
 We applied this function to each of the simulations separately, yielding the best-fit $\beta$-slope values and corresponding FPGA transmission-density distributions shown in Figure~\ref{fig:lyadm_bestfits}.\\

 Although the correspondence on the low-density end, which was well represented by the canonical FGPA, is degraded with these fitted slope values, the rest of the distribution is much better matched.
 Therefore, these $\beta$-values could be adopted to update the FGPA for DM-only simulations to reproduce the transmission-density distribution based on any of the feedback models of the simulations adopted in this study.
-However, FGPA using these new power-law indices would need to be tested carefully against other \lyaf{} statistics such as the 1D transmission power spectrum and 3D transmission power spectrum before it can be considered robust for general usage. \\
+However, the FGPA using these new power-law indices would need to be tested carefully against other \lyaf{} statistics such as the 1D transmission power spectrum and 3D transmission power spectrum before it can be considered robust for general usage.
+We show the former in Figure~\ref{fig:pspecs} in the Appendix and see that the amplitude is consistently lower than that of the hydrodynamical skewers.
+Moreover, the transmission PDF (see Figure~\ref{fig:fluxpdfs} in the Appendix) is also highly skewed for the skewers with the fitted FGPA slopes. \\

-Additionally, since the differences in the FGPA slope seems to be more relevant for the high-density side of the distribution, we attempted to create mock skewers with a double power-law.
+Since the differences in the FGPA slope seems to be more relevant for the high-density side of the distribution, we attempted to create mock skewers with a double power-law.
 Regions with low-density would receive an FGPA slope corresponding to the canonical $\gamma=1.6$ of the temperature-density relationship, whereas high-density regions would adopt the slope we found here in this work.
-The cut-off value for the change to high-density was left as a free parameter.
-However, we found it difficult to get such a double power-law distribution to properly match the hydrodynamical distribution.
-This is a consequence of the smoothing of the maps to produce the transmission-density distribution presented here resulting in slightly unpredictable behaviour when translating this back to the two different slopes of the double power-law.
-Therefore, we suggest reworking the fitting procedure we presented here by leaving the slopes on both density sides, as well as the cut-off value as a free parameter.
+The cut-off value for the change to high-density was manually adjusted.
+We found it difficult to get such a double power-law distribution to properly match the hydrodynamical distribution.
+The more abundant low-density cells with the canonical FGPA slope will get blended with the less abundant high-density cells due to the smoothing of the final maps.
+As a consequence the resulting distribution would often be closer to the standard FGPA distribution than the distribution based on the fitted value.
+We therefore suggest reworking the fitting procedure we presented here by leaving the slopes on both density sides, as well as the cut-off value as a free parameter.
 Since this would significantly increase the computational expense, we leave this for future work.